bwvdnbro/CMacIonize/README.md

 Unit tests can be run using `make check`.

-A number (currently only 1) of benchmark problems is provided in the folder `build/rundir/benchmark`.
+A number of benchmark problems is provided in the folder `build/rundir/benchmark`.
 Each benchmark problem consists of at least a parameter file that can be used to run the benchmark, and a `.txt` file containing some more information about the benchmark problem.